MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 - Top environment creators

+- The number of managed environments

-The filters allow you to drill down and analyze specific environment types, maker trends, and changes over time through a filter on the **Environment Created** date.
+The filters allow you to drill down and analyze specific environment types, maker trends, and changes over time.

 ![Environments overview.](media/pb-5.png "Environments overview")

-## Microsoft Teams Environments
+## Teams Environments

-The **Microsoft Teams Environments** page shows you the number of Microsoft Teams environments, environment makers, and resources in those environments you have
+The **Teams Environments** page shows you the number of Microsoft Teams environments, environment makers, and resources in those environments you have

 The graphs visualize: